EpiAware/ComposableTuringIDModels.jl/docs/src/design.md

 one discretisation path rather than a second one written outside the package.

 ```@example design
-# The same modifier on a Gamma generation time discretised to 15 days.
 discretised = Renewal(Gamma(2, 1.5), SusceptibleDepletion(1000.0);
     D_gen = 15.0, rt = RandomWalk())
-nothing # hide
 ```

 See [Renewal modifiers](@ref renewal-modifiers) for what each contributes to a fitted model.